 - custodian banks;

-- asset managers of collective investment schemes (funds); and
+- asset managers of collective investment schemes (funds);

 Until the entry into force of the New Regulation on 1 January 2020, structured products were governed by the Swiss Collective Investment Schemes Act of 23 June 2006 (CISA), which had already been subject to several legislative modifications since that date.
-They are not per se submitted to the requirements applicable to collective investment schemes,7 even if there are many similarities between the two financial instruments.8 The only provision of CISA dealing with structured products is Section 5 CISA.9
+They were not per se submitted to the requirements applicable to collective investment schemes,7 even if there are many similarities between the two financial instruments.8 The only provision of CISA dealing with structured products was Section 5 CISA.9

 In Switzerland, as in many other jurisdictions, structured products have been in the spotlight for several years.
 Following the 2008 financial crisis and the bankruptcy of the Lehman group, FINMA conducted a large-scale investigation into the distribution to retail clients in Switzerland of structured products that were guaranteed by the subsidiaries of Lehman Brothers Holdings Inc.10 Indeed, the fall of the Lehman group had significant repercussions on the Swiss financial centre.
 In particular, many retail investors had invested in products with guaranteed capital, and thus had suffered a substantial risk exposure with the insolvency of the Lehman group.11